LoganMumford2025/Personal-A.I.-Linux-Teacher/README.md

 ## Conclusion

 This has been an awesome project and remains my main priority.
 I am constantly looking for ways to improve this machine and use it in unique ways.
 If I'm not working on the VM itself I am using it for an hour or two just working through random problems.

----

-By following this template, you can create a structured and professional home lab project that effectively demonstrates your IT skills to potential employers.